CharlyCst/miralis/docs/tooling.md

 ## Benchmark

-Different benchmark can be run with `just benchmark`.
-This command computes and prints some statistics about a run of Miralis with a given binary.

-The binary should call Miralis to print the benchmark results at the end of its execution.
-Statistics are computed during the runtime in a streaming maner.

-You can specify the binary you want to benchmark with `just benchmark <binaries>` (by default it is `ecall_benchmark`).
-For example, if you want to benchmark `linux` you can run `just benchmark linux`.

-One can choose what to benchmark in the `benchmark` section of the `config.toml` file.
-The field `enable` is overwritten to true when running this command.
+One can choose to activate benchmarking and what to benchmark in the `benchmark` section of the `config.toml` file.

+Statistics are computed during the runtime in a streaming maner, then printed at the end of the run, either in a fancy way or in csv format.
+The firmware should ecall Miralis with FID 3 in order to ends the benchmark before exiting.

-If you collect output of a run into file (should be in csv format using `csv_format` in the config), you can feed the file to the just `analyze-benchmark` command to get the statistics of the run.
+If you collect the csv output of a run into file (should be in csv format using `csv_format` in the config), you can feed the file to the just `analyze-benchmark` command to get the statistics of the run.
 You can also put multiple files of multiple runs into a folder and give the path of the folder.
 This will compute the average of all runs.